Want to know more?

 Kristin received her doctorate from the University of California at Berkeley and is currently an Associate Professor of Educational Psychology at the University of Texas at Austin.

 A pioneer in the field of self-compassion research, Kristin created a scale to measure the construct almost 20 years years ago.
 Fast-forward to this year and Kristin’s work is now cited and applied worldwide in healthcare, education, government, the military, business, the media, and sports as well as by the general public.
-In addition to writing numerous academic articles and book chapters on the topic, she is the author of the book Self-Compassion: The Proven Power of Being Kind to Yourself, and in June 2021 she will be releasing her new book Fierce Self-Compassion: How Women Can Harness Kindness to Speak Up, Claim Their Power and Thrive.
+In addition to writing numerous academic articles and book chapters on the topic, she is the author of the book Self-Compassion: The Proven Power of Being Kind to Yourself and Fierce Self-Compassion: How Women Can Harness Kindness to Speak Up, Claim Their Power and Thrive.

 Steven Hickman, PsyD